ehquery/ehquery/README.md

 grunt -version
 ```

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of jQuery, type the following:
+Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of EhQuery, type the following:

 ```bash
 grunt
 ```

-The built version of jQuery will be put in the `dist/` subdirectory, along with the minified copy and associated map file.
+The built version of EhQuery will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

 ### Modules

-Special builds can be created that exclude subsets of jQuery functionality.
+Special builds can be created that exclude subsets of EhQuery functionality.
-This allows for smaller custom builds when the builder is certain that those parts of jQuery are not being used.
+This allows for smaller custom builds when the builder is certain that those parts of EhQuery are not being used.
 For example, an app that only used JSONP for `$.ajax()` and did not need to calculate offsets or positions of elements could exclude the offset and ajax/xhr modules.
 The current modules that can be excluded are:

 - **ajax**: All AJAX functionality: `$.ajax()`, `$.get()`, `$.post()`, `$.ajaxSetup()`, `.load()`, transports, and ajax event shorthands such as `.ajaxStart()`.